saisoma123/SecuringPTP/README.md

 # System Blocks

 ![My Diagram](images/SystemBlocks.jpg)
+Note that the PTP server and TimeGuard client are in the user space.
+The time source access, and TimeGuard handler/watchdog are in the kernel.
+Lastly, the secure time source is on the system on chip.

+Note: Typical terminology lists the PTP client/server as slave/master.

 # HW/SW requirements
 Windows PC, BeagleBone Black, NXP i.MX6Q SabreSD development board (ARM Cortex-A9 cores), ARM TrustZone hardware + OP-TEE OS (secure enclave on SabreSD board)